guidol70/RunCPM_Windows/README.md

 Original by Marcelo Dantas at https://github.com/MockbaTheBorg/RunCPM

 RunCPM for Windows 32bit (XP and up ) and 64Bit
-<br/>pre-compiled with TDM-GCC-32 or TDM-GCC-64 in v10.3.0
+<br/>pre-compiled (since V6.0) with WinLibs MinGW GCC 12.2.0 LLVM MSVCRT
-<br/><br/>TDM-GCC is available at https://jmeubank.github.io/tdm-gcc/
+<br/><br/>WinLibs MinGW GCC is available at https://github.com/brechtsanders/winlibs_mingw/releases/

 cmder (cmder-mini) is available at https://cmder.net/
 <br/>actual mini v1.3.19 is at